What to Expect When You Go to an Adventist Church

 As you leave, please remember this: no church is perfect.

-Sometimes it can be a temptation to make the church service itself what is worshipped, rather than God.
+Sometimes it can be a temptation to make the church service itself what is worshiped, rather than God.
 And because we live in a sinful world, sometimes the focus might be shifted to fixate on ritualistic efforts.
 But remember the whole point is to put the focus on God.

 Making God and our relationship with Him the goal is what matters most.
 Then as we put in the effort to be and do all in sincerity, that’s what makes church, church.